-9.4.2 Simple Camera Settings
+9.5.1 Simple Camera Settings

-Once a camera pair has been selected, the most relevant camera parameters are shown in the 'simple camera settings' area.
+Settings that are provided by the attached cameras are listed in the 'simple camera settings' area.
 Adjusting any of the given parameters will change the configuration for both cameras equally.
 Please note that the apply button must be pressed in order for any configuration changes to become effective.
 By pressing the 'reset camera defaults' button, you can reset the cameras' settings to the default configuration.
 This is usually the configuration that has been written to the cameras' internal memory through the manufacturer software.
 If the reset button is pressed, all configuration changes that have not been confirmed through the apply button are reverted.

 Exactly which parameters are displayed depends on the connected cameras.
 For a detailed explanation of these parameters, we thus recommend consulting the camera manufacturer's manual.
-With a typical camera pair, the parameters described below should be available.
+With a typical stereo camera or individual camera pair, the parameters described below should be available.